Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/README.md

 * An [Azure subscription][azure_sub]
 * Python 3.7 or later
 * An existing [Azure Key Vault][azure_keyvault].
 If you need to create one, you can do so using the Azure CLI by following the steps in [this document][azure_keyvault_cli].
+* If using Managed HSM, an existing [Key Vault Managed HSM][managed_hsm].
+If you need to create a Managed HSM, you can do so using the Azure CLI by following the steps in [this document][managed_hsm_cli].

 ### Authenticate the client
-In order to interact with the Azure Key Vault service, you will need an instance of a [KeyClient][key_client_docs], as well as a **vault url** (which you may see as "DNS Name" in the Azure Portal) and a credential object.
+In order to interact with the Azure Key Vault service, you will need an instance of a [KeyClient][key_client_docs], as well as a **vault url** and a credential object.
 This document demonstrates using a [DefaultAzureCredential][default_cred_ref], which is appropriate for most scenarios, including local development and production environments.
 We recommend using a [managed identity][managed_identity] for authentication in production environments.

 See [azure-identity][azure_identity] documentation for more information about other methods of authentication and their corresponding credential types.